 Step 4: Store It Right to Keep It Fresh

 Just as vital as washing your duvet cover is storing it correctly.
 Once dry and clean, do not pack it into a plastic bag or drawer.
 Store it in a light cotton bag or linen sack.
-This keeps the fabric free of dust and humidity while allowing it to breathe.
+This keeps the fabric dust and humidity-free while allowing it to breathe.
+Long-term storage should never be done using sealed plastic containers since trapped moisture could cause mildew and musty smells.

-Never use sealed plastic containers for long-term storage, as trapped moisture could cause mildew and musty smells.
 Make sure your storage space is always cool and dark.
 Heat can age the fibers faster, and sunlight can fade fabric colors.
-Recent home textile statistics show that improper storage conditions cause 60% of fabric damage, not regular use.
+Recent home textile statistics show that improper storage conditions cause 60% of fabric damage, not from use.
+With just a little care, that is an easy remedy.

 Step 5: Rotate and Refresh